How to Obtain a Permit

 - A design approval considers aesthetics, such as how the sign relates to the proposed site.

 The design approval process is considered much more discretionary, and may cause uncertainty about what signs will be approved.
 It also lengthens the time involved in receiving the permit.
 Because of its lack of objective criteria, a design approval is more likely to run into challenges based on violation of Constitutional Rights.

-If your sign design is not compliant with local codes, it is possible to receive a variance, a legal exception from the code.
+If the sign your customer wants is not compliant with the local sign code, it may be possible to receive a variance, a legal exception to the code.

 - To receive a variance, it’s likely that you’ll need a justifiable reason.
 That could include:

 - The sign would not be visible to motorists because of existing buildings, trees, or other obstructions.